Published March 13, 2020

 - As of this time, all Audubon nature trails are open for visitation.
 Because of the physical and mental benefits of nature, we encourage guests to spend time outdoors and welcome them to visit our wildlife refuges in the weeks to come.
 Please review our trail safety guidelines before your visit.

 - As of June 1st, we will be resuming public nature programming.
 If you have any questions about specific events or programs, please contact our office at (401) 949-5454.
 Our program calendar will be updated as needed to reflect notices or any cancellations.
 See below for safety guidelines for program participants.

-- All Audubon facilities, including the Nature Center and Aquarium, are closed to the public until further notice.
-We look forward to welcoming you back when the Nature Center and Aquarium reopens.
+- All Audubon facilities, with the exception of the Nature Center and Aquarium, are closed to the public until further notice.
 Please check back here before you plan a visit to our facilities.

 Audubon has implemented the following procedures and protocols: